A-Kim98/CISC-327-Course-Project/testcases4.md

 #### Test case R5.3 - The quantity of the tickets has to be more than 0, and less than or equal to 100.
-### Test case R5.3.1 - The quantity of the tickets has to be more than 0
+### Test case R5.3.1 - The quantity of the tickets has to be more than 0 - negative
 Mocking:
 * Mock backend.get_user to return a test_user instance